tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 IPFIX and sFlow Collector Operation
 ===================================

-An IPFIX and sFlow collector has been implemented in the Contrail collector.
+An IPFIX and sFlow collector has been implemented in the Tungsten Fabric collector.
 The collector receives the IPFIX and sFlow samples and stores them as statistics samples in the analytics database.

 Example: IPFIX sFlow Collector Data
 -----------------------------------